mflaviusm/GENUS/README.md

 ## User Stories
 * As a visitor, I want to understand what audience the website is targeting.
 * As a visitor, I want to find information about the GENUS community and what it has to offer.
-* As a visitor, I want to navigate the website easily to find what I need.
+* As a visitor, I want to navigate the website easily and find what I need.
 * As a visitor, I want to see pictures of people playing video games together.
 * As a visitor, I want to find social media links to be able to enjoy what GENUS has to offer.
 * As a visitor, I want to be able to get in touch to get my queries solved.